amazeeio/cachalot/README.md

 Cachalot installs a DNS server listening on the private interface, which resolves \*.docker.amazee.io to the Cachalot VM.

+### DNS issues

+In case the resolving has some issues, run:

+    $ sudo killall dnsmasq
+    $ sudo killall mDNSResponder

+and try to start the cachalot again.

 ## HTTP proxy

 Dinghy will run a HTTP proxy inside a docker container in the VM, giving you